-As the NSI by itself is not a provisioning system, but rather a stateful protocol for resources scheduling and provisioning, it relies on independent provisioning tools deployed over network infrastructures.
-The tools functionality is extensively used by NSI protocol for verification of local resources availability, global and local pathfinding, booking and provisioning of resourcs, while the NSI support offers an opportunity to deliver inter-domain services and extend service coverage to global dimension.
-The service range is constantly growing, by involving more and more systems including AutoBAHN (GÉANT), DRAC (CESNET, NetherLight, UvA), DynamicKL (KISTI), G-Lambda (AIST, JGN-X, KDDI), OpenNSA (NORDUnet, SURFnet), OSCARS (ESnet).
-Despite the fact that this environment is not operational one and was built for demonstration purposes only as a proof of concept, it shows the potential and interest in unified network services delivered at largest possible scale.
+As the NSI CS by itself is not a provisioning system, but rather a stateful protocol for resource scheduling and provisioning, it relies on independent provisioning tools that are deployed over network infrastructures.
+Thers the tools are extensively used by the NSI protocol for verification of local resource availability, global and local path-finding, and reserving and provisioning of resources., The NSI protocol augments this support to provide the ability to deliver inter-domain services and extend service coverage to a global dimension.
+By involving more and more deployments in addition to recent demonstration partners, the reach of the NSI is continually growing.
+Despite the fact that the current environment was built for a proof of concept, there are already end users developing against the offered service, showing the potential and interest in unified network services delivered at the largest possible scale.

-The OGF NSI-WG activity is now using the critical mass to continue the work even more intense than before.
-The demonstrations have shown the usability of the protocol and acts as a proof of concept for global network services development and the actions now are focused to release a new stable version of NSI protocol which will be base for operational deployment.
-Most of engaged NRENs and organizations expressed an interest in providing NSI peering for their infrastructures, providing approximate timescale and resource commitment.
-The year 2012 then, is expected to be a series of NSI coming out events and enlarging NSI cloud in order to reach more and more infrastructures and end users.
+The OGF NSI-WG activity is leveraging the critical mass to push the work forward more intensely than before.
+The demonstrations have shown the usability of the protocol as a proof of concept for global network services development.
+Moving forward, the NSI-WG is now focused on releasing a new stable version of the NSI CS protocol that will be the base for operational deployment.
+Most of the engaged NRENs and organizations have expressed interests in providing a NSI CS capable peering for their infrastructures that support approximate timescale and resource commitments.
+In 2012, it is expected that there will be a series of NSI showcase events to expand the NSI cloud in order to reach more infrastructures and end users.

-Since the NSI protocol readiness for operational activities was proved, there are still some missing puzzles required to deliver the highest quality and reliability of the service.
-The NSI-WG has created a list of features which are subject of investigations for further protocol releases.
-The list involves items learned by experience from the three past demonstrations of the NSI protocol, and also requirements issued by NSI contributors and potential users.
-The most crucial ones are AAI and Topology exchange functionality.
-Since security is one of the most important matters in opened infrastructures, the systems must be resistant to potential intruder attacks, control take over, or resources abuse.
-Therefore an authentication and authorization mechanism must be included in the further protocol definition as a requirement for safe service providing and guarantees of constant service delivery to the end users.
-Lack of AAI support in the current protocol version is a critical factor which may prevent the protocol to be widely adopted by NRENs and network providers.
-Another functionality needed in short time scale is topology exchange, which will provide mechanisms for dynamic network management at global scale.
-Currently a statically downloaded topology file is used by NSI implementations, which obstacles adoption to network changes in the sense of topology and resources available.
-As the NSI is designed to dynamic network management it must have access to accurate and up to date network information with possible predictive behavior for advance reservation features.
-Having both AAI and Topology distribution problems solved, the protocol will become a fully functional proposition for all kind of deployment in either research or commercial environments.
-The list of future features however is not limited to this two issues and assures that the NSI-WG will require lot of efforts to work on e.g. monitoring, accounting, service reliability and robustness, etc.
+The NSI CS protocol’s readiness for operational activities has been proven.
+However, there are still some missing functionality required to deliver the highest reliability and level of the service.
+The NSI-WG has created a list of features which are subject to investigations for further protocol releases.
+The list involves issues learned from the past three demonstrations of the NSI protocol, as well as from experiences and requirements of the NSI contributors and potential users.
+The two most crucial issues are the Authentication Authorization Infrastructure (AAI) and Topology exchange functionality.
+Since security is one of the most important matters in open infrastructures, the service must be resistant to potential intruder attacks, unauthorized control, and resource abuse.
+Therefore an authentication and authorization mechanism must be integral to the future protocol definition as a requirement for production service deployment.
+The lack of AAI support in the current protocol version is a critical factor that may prevent wide adoption by NRENs and other network providers.
+Another urgently needed functionality is topology exchange, which will provide mechanisms to support dynamic network management at global scale.
+Currently, the statically downloaded topology files used by NSI implementations cannot reflect dynamic network changes such as topology and resources availability.
+As the NSI is designed for dynamic network management, it must have access to accurate and up to date network information with possible predictive behavior for advance reservation features.
+Once both the AAI and Topology distribution problems have been solved, the protocol will become a fully functional proposition for all kinds of deployment in either research or production environments.
+The list of future features are not limited to these two issues, but include monitoring, accounting, service reliability and robustness to name a few.
+Developing all these functionalities will not be trivial but it provides a systematic roadmap for the NSI-WG .

 Acknowledgements

 References

+[1] NSI Architecture document

+[2] NSI CS protocol specification